The Best Pizza in Melbourne for Buonissimo Eats

 48h Pizza e Gnocchi Bar

 Named for its dough’s 48-hour rise time, 48h Pizza e Gnocchi Bar has been recognised internationally as one of Oceania’s best pizzerias.
 They’re not wrong.
 You’ll want to try a slice of every one, with pizza toppings neatly swerving between classic and modern fixings.
-The base itself truly is the stuff of sourdough dreams; charred and chewy and pillowy in equal measure.
+The base itself truly is the stuff of sourdough dreams; charred and chewy and fluffy in equal measure.

 373 Malvern Road, South Yarra